turingschool/try-turing/teachers/arrays/index.md

 _Real world connection: When a Kahoot ends, a 1st place winner is determined, then 2nd then 3rd and those names are displayed on the final screen.
 The pop method could be used three times to grab those from the array, if the array was sorted by score._

 ### .push
 The push method allows us to add an element to the end of the array it is called on.
-In order to tell ruby what element to add, we must include inside of `( )` after `.push`
+In order to tell Ruby what element to add, we must include inside of `( )` after `.push`

 ```ruby
 courses_offered = ["Math", "ELA", "Theater"]